CSS Theory - Position

 What is Position Property

-• Depending on the property value, they can be static, relative, absolute, fixed or sticky
+- Depending on the property value, they can be

 Fixed Position

-• if an element is position: fixed;, whether you scroll or change screen size, the element will stay in that position
+, whether you scroll or change screen size, the element will stay in that position - If you give

 Static Position